What is shift work sleep disorder (SWSD)?

 - Increased sick leave

 Shift workers must be willing to make sleep a priority.
 People who work shifts other than a 9:00 a.m. to 5:00 p.m. routine might have to prepare for sleep even though it might be daylight outside.
-Prepare your body and mind for sleep.
 Minimize exposure to light on your way home from work if you are on the night shift to keep morning sunlight from activating your internal "daytime clock."
-Follow bedtime rituals and try to keep a regular sleep schedule - even on weekends.
+Follow bedtime rituals and try to keep a regular sleep schedule—even on weekends.
 Go to sleep as soon as possible after work.
 It is important to get at least 7 to 8 hours of sleep every day.

-Some general guidelines for decreasing the effects of SWSD
+Some general guidelines for decreasing the effects of shift work sleep disorder (SWSD)?

 - Decrease the number of night shifts worked in a row.
 Shift workers working the night shift sleep less than day workers and become progressively more sleep-deprived over several days.
 You are more likely to recover from sleep deprivation if you can limit your number of third shifts to five or less, with days off in between.
 If you work a 12-hour shift, you should limit work to four shifts in a row.
 After a string of night shifts, you should have more than 48 hours off, if possible.

 - Avoid extended work hours.
 Avoid working prolonged shifts and putting in excessive overtime.
 Make sure you have time to sleep and participate in family and social activities.